 Making Caramel With Condensed Milk

 You can make your sweet caramel at home with just one ingredient recipe.
 Once you purchase condensed milk at the store, you can be able to make caramel.
 By following the below steps carefully, you can enjoy caramel homemade with condensed milk.
 Making caramel sauce requires minimal time and labor.
-It is foolproof, and the ingredients can be found at home and quite pocket-friendly.
+It is foolproof, the ingredients can be found at home, and quite pocket-friendly.

 The result is a fantastic caramel sauce that you can enjoy any time at home.
 You can drizzle on your favorite snacks, cupcakes, and desserts.
 You can also be creative and try to recreate the Starbucks caramel drizzle.

 Also, you can use the sauce for dipping.
 Caramel makes pancakes, crepes, and French toast taste better.
-Slice your apples, pears, and other delicious fruits and dip in the caramel sauce.
+Slice your apples, pears, and other delicious fruits and dip them in the caramel sauce.
 What’s more, you can add some salt to the caramel to make a salted caramel sauce.
 It is just so delicious.

 - Corn syrup

 Direction to Follow

 - Step 1: Over medium heat, let the brown sugar and the butter reach the melting point.